dragonguide/dragonguide/home.md

 We aim to be a repository of information to the dragonkin community.
 Our goal is to set outselves apart in the following ways.

 - A community-guided website to which anyone can contribute.
-- A resistant artictecture to ensure content will stay around for decades to come.
+- A resistant artictecture to ensure our repository will stay around for decades to come.
 - A modern, easy-to-navigate interface to help you find the things you need.
 - A safe space to document and share your personal draconic experiences.